 Risk Factors of Peripheral Neuropathy (Numbness in the Feet):

 - Foot ulcerations and burns – due to being unable to detect trauma/injury to feet.

 - Infections- if unaware trauma has occurs and wound left untreated.

 - Increased risk of falls – due to changes in leg muscles, proprioception and foot structure, altering the walking style.

 An annual diabetes assessment by a podiatrist is essential in determining any sensation loss and the risks of undetected foot injury.
-The podiatrist will use a 10g monofilament and vibration tuning fork to assess the protective sensation and balance in your feet.
+The podiatrist will use specific instruments to assess the protective sensation and balance in your feet.

 There is not official treatment for peripheral neuropathy, as the nerve damage is irreversible.
 However there are several ways to manage the symptoms including:

 - Reduce consumption of caffeine, cigarettes and alcohol – these often increase symptoms.